Lekan-E/Analysis-for-a-Bike-Sharing-Company-to-Boost-Member-Conversion/README.md

 This project thoroughly analyzes and synthesizes this data using various data analytical tools and Machine Learning algorithm in order to uncover critical insights that will improve business process and boost membership conversion.

+Check out the questions used to guide the analysis for each department [HERE](https://github.com/Lekan-E/Analysis-for-a-Bike-Sharing-Company-to-Boost-Member-Conversion/blob/e381591eb6a9bccadd88b90b261f34e9027c598f/Guiding%20Questions.md)

 Insights and recommendations are provided on the following key areas and departments:

 * **Sales Trends Analysis**: Evalutation of sales patterns, both members and casual riders, focusing on Revenue, Ride Volume and Revenue per Ride.